A plugin for Strapi Headless CMS that provides the ability to add a weighted fuzzy search to any content type

 });

-IMPORTANT: Please not that in order to query for the locale of a content type, localization must be enabled for the content type.
+IMPORTANT: Please note that in order to query for the locale of the content types via the locale parameter, localization must be enabled for the content types.

 1